-Under Vermont law, you may request a search to help you decide whether to hire or retain a specific individual to provide care, custody, treatment, transportation, or supervision of children or vulnerable adults—on either a paid or volunteer basis.
+Vermont law allows employers to request a registry check to determine whether to hire/retain an individual to provide care, custody, treatment, transportation or supervision of children or vulnerable adults.

 How do I request a search?

 - Complete a Request for a Child Protection Registry Check: VT EMPLOYER.

 - Make sure the current/prospective employee, contractor or volunteer signs the form authorizing us to conduct the search & disclose any information we find to you.

 - Send the completed form one of the ways listed at the bottom of the form (e.g., email, fax or mail).